The International Burn Foundation of the United States

 Grantor of the Tanner-Vandeput-Boswick Burn Prize

-Dr. Naoki Aikawa to be honored for career contributions to the field of burn care research and clinical practice.
+Dr. Mehmet Haberal to be honored for career contributions to the field of burn care and education.

-Durham, NC – May 10, 2018.
-The International Burn Foundation (IBF) today announced that the Tanner-Vandeput-Boswick Burn prize for 2018 will be given to Dr. Naoki Aikawa of Tokyo, Japan.
-The prize, which totals approximately $100,000, will be presented at the Congress of the International Society for Burn Injuries (ISBI) to be held in Dehli, India December 1, 2018.
-In addition to the cash award the prize includes a gold and diamond pin designed by the late Dr. J.C.
+Durham, NC – August 2022.
+The International Burn Foundation (IBF) today announced that the Tanner-Vandeput-Boswick Burn prize for 2022 will be given to Dr. Mehmet Haberal of Ankara, Turkey.
+The prize, which totals approximately $100,000, will be presented at the Congress of the International Society for Burn Injuries (ISBI) to be held in Guadalajara, Mexico in August 2022.
+In addition to the cash award, the prize includes a gold and diamond pin designed by the late Dr. J.C.
 Tanner.